leobezerra/academia/docs/index.md

 ## News

 ### Spring 2024

+- Our project "_PHAWM: Participatory Harm Auditing Workbenches and Methodologies_" was awarded **£3.5mi by Responsible AI UK** to propose approaches that **enable society to take part in AI auditing** over the next four years, starting May 2024.
+Our consortium comprises **25 investigators from 7 UK universities**, namely Glasgow, Strathclyde, Stirling, Edinburgh, Sheffield, York, and King's College London, as well as **23 external partners**.

 - I was invited by **Responsible AI UK** to attend the "_RAi UK Integrator Sandpit_", which will take place from June 11th to 13th, 2024 at the [De Vere Latimer Estate, Chesham, United Kingdom](https://www.devere.co.uk/latimer-estate).